SPAAM-community/wss-summer-school/docs/2022/day-4.md

 ##### Preparation

+The data and conda environment `.yaml` file for this practical session can be downloaded from here: [https://doi.org/10.5281/zenodo.6983119](https://doi.org/10.5281/zenodo.6983119).
+See instructions on page.

-To begin we will open a terminal and then navigate to the working directory of this session:
+We will open a terminal and then navigate to the working directory of this session:

 ```bash
 cd /<path>/<to>/4b-genome-mapping/